julydavidcf/Windfall/README.md

-# Milestone 1 game
+# Milestone 2 game

-There is a companion on the left and an enemy on the right.
-The player can click the fireball button on the bottom once to enable fireball-launching.
-They can then click again to fire the fireball in the direction of the cursor.
-There is a turn indicator to tell whether it is the player's turn or the enemy's turn.
-For now, the enemy will remain idle in their turn.
-When the player fires a fireball, the enemy has a random chance to spawn a wall that will reflect any fireballs that collide with it.
-The enemy will die and explode once its HP reaches 0.
+The game is now a turn-based RPG, where the player can choose to use different abilities during the battle.
+To complete the game, the player has to go through a 2v1 followed by a 2v2 battle scenario.
+The enemy has AI and will react based on what the player chooses to do.

-# Features to meet Milestone 1 goals
+# Features to meet Milestone 1 goals (100 points total)

 * Team organization (10): We highlighted the things to implement for M1 and split work in this Google Doc: https://docs.google.com/document/d/1QWKuOjX_pdWck4bl-a7f72ohOxoafkprBA8ZyGuS5p8/edit?usp=sharing
 * Random/coded action (5): The enemy gets knocked back when hit by fireball